 Node.js

 Node.js is fully supported by Speedscale, but proxy behavior depends on the HTTP client library.
-Use this page for Node-specific proxy settings, TLS trust configuration, demo guidance, and the Proxymock local workflow.
+Use this page for Node-specific proxy settings, TLS trust configuration, demo guidance, and the proxymock local workflow.

 - Support matrix: Technology Support

-- Shared Proxymock proxy reference: Language Configuration
+- Shared proxymock proxy reference: Language Configuration

 Kubernetes Sidecar